- Fire Prevention

 Hearing loss is something that millions of seniors struggle with.
-Assisted living home care makes it easier and safer for seniors to live at home when they have significant hearing loss.
+In home assisted living makes it easier and safer for seniors to live at home when they have significant hearing loss.
 The National Institute of Deafness and Other Communication Disorders states that one in three individuals between 65 and 75 in the United States are living with hearing loss.
 Additionally, almost fifty percent of seniors who are over 75 have some type of hearing impairment.
 Hearing loss occurs when someone can’t hear sounds as well as other while deafness is defined as the inability to hear even when sound is amplified.

 Even though hearing loss is common in seniors it can happen gradually, and seniors may not realize it is happening.
 Others may think they have a problem but refrain from telling their loved ones because they are embarrassed.
 Since hearing loss can worsen if it is left untreated, home care agencies say that it’s essential that you identify whether your senior loved one has this issue.
 Some of the most common symptoms of hearing loss include: